ChristianSi/lytspel/README.md

 second is made up of two nonsense sentences that contain most of the sounds of English.

-> Dhe North Wind and dhe Sun wur dis'piuting wich wos dhe strongger, wen a
+> Dhe North Wind and dhe Sun wur di'spiuting wich wos dhe strongger, wen a
 > traveler caim a'long rapd in a worm cloak.
 Dhay a'greed dhat dhe won hu
 > furst su'xeeded in maiking dhe traveler taik his cloak of shood bee
 > con'siderd strongger dhan dhe udher.
 Dhen dhe North Wind blu as hard as